Python Walkthrough

 lam_max = 6800.

-lam = np.linspace(lam_min, lam_max, 100)
+lam_H = np.linspace(lam_min, lam_max, 100)

-# Loop over mu
+# Loop over mu, plotting the intensity spectra

 for mu in np.linspace(1.0, 0.1, 10):